-The column labelled "Reporting Time" tells how long it takes our staff to write a report for you and the Council about the compliance visit.
+The column labelled "Reporting Time" tells how long it takes our staff to write a report for you and Greater Wellington about the compliance visit.
+There may be special circumstances in which a non-standard charge applies.

-Time spent by Council staff is charged at \$70 per hour.
-You can estimate your likely charge by multiplying the Length of inspection and reporting time columns by \$70.
+Time spent by Greater Wellington staff is charged at \$85 per hour.
+You can estimate your likely charge by multiplying the Length of inspection and reporting time columns by \$85.